How We Work

 Imagine Forsyth’s Structure

-Imagine Forsyth is comprised of several working groups, each with a specific role and focus.
+Imagine Forsyth is comprised of working groups, each with a specific role and focus.
 These groups communicate and collaborate with one another to move the work of systems change forward.

 The Advisory Table includes representatives from each of our partner organizations, representatives from the Neighborhood Table, and Imagine Forsyth staff.
 The role of the Advisory Table is to offer ongoing advice and guidance for iF’s collective efforts, as well as to assist in the implementation and execution of our system-level work.